shiv3191/Smart_Cab_Allocation_System/README.md

 ## Walkthrough of the Platform

 This is a guide to Bus Booking website, featuring an initial Homepage
-User Section:
+## User Section:

-Login and Signup:
+### Login and Signup:
-Users must first create an account through the Signup page.
-After successful registration or login, they can access their profile.
+- Users must first create an account through the Signup page.
+- After successful registration or login, users can access their profile.

-Profile Page:
+### Profile Page:
-In the profile section, users can view past cab bookings and make new bookings for upcoming trips.
+- In the profile section, users can view past cab bookings and make new bookings for upcoming trips.

-Cab Booking Process:
+### Cab Booking Process:

-When users initiate a new cab booking, they are directed to the Booking page, where they must select the pickup location, destination, and date for their journey.
+- When users initiate a new cab booking, they are directed to the Booking page, where they must select:
+  - **Pickup location**
+  - **Destination**
+  - **Date** for their journey.
-Available cabs are displayed based on a predefined static route system (since the system doesn’t use dynamic routing via Google Maps APIs).
+- Available cabs are displayed based on a **predefined static route system** (as the system doesn’t use dynamic routing via Google Maps APIs).
 This allows users to find the nearest available cab for their trip.
-Once the booking is confirmed, users receive detailed confirmation of their trip, including cab details and pickup time.
+- Once the booking is confirmed, users receive detailed confirmation of their trip, including cab details and pickup time.

+---

-Admin Section:
+## Admin Section:

-Admin Login:
+### Admin Login:
-Admins must log in from the homepage.
-Once logged in, they are redirected to the Admin Dashboard.
+- Admins must log in from the homepage.
+- Once logged in, they are redirected to the **Admin Dashboard**.

-Manage Cabs:
+### Manage Cabs:

-In the Admin Dashboard, admins can add new cabs by specifying details such as cab name, pickup location, destination, total availability, and operational schedule.
+- In the Admin Dashboard, admins can add new cabs by specifying:
+  - **Cab name**
+  - **Pickup location**
+  - **Destination**
+  - **Total availability**
+  - **Operational schedule** (the days the cab operates).
-Despite the absence of dynamic Google Maps routing due to cost considerations, the admin can define static routes to provide reliable trip planning.
+- Although dynamic Google Maps routing is not used due to cost considerations, admins define static routes for reliable trip planning.

-Modify and Delete Cabs:
+### Modify and Delete Cabs:

-Admins have the authority to update or delete cab information as needed, ensuring accurate and up-to-date data for users.
+- Admins have the authority to update or delete cab information as needed, ensuring accurate and up-to-date data for users.

+---

 ## Code Samples
 <details>